msarczar/Planet-Zoo-Animal-Compatibility/README.md

 - **Reporting bugs**
 - **Suggesting enhancements**
 - **Pull Requests**

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.